avocode/combokeys/README.md

 - It works with the numeric keypad on your keyboard
 - The code is well documented/commented

+## Documentation

+The most complete documentation is currently at [Mousetrap, the original project's website](http://craig.is/killing/mice).
+At the time of this writing, the only differences are in how you get it in your page (It is now a CommonJS module which does not define a global for itself) and that you must instantiate it before binding keys.

+The public API consists of `.bind`, `.unbind`, `.trigger`, `.stopCallback` and `.reset`.

 ## Plugins

 Since this project was forked from